Surbhi Chandna: Success with Ishqbaaaz and expansion (2016–2021)

 From 2020 to 2021, Chandna played Bani Sharma Singhania, a shape-shifting serpent in Naagin, opposite Sharad Malhotra.
 She won another ITA Award for Best Actress - Popular, for the show.
 In 2021, she appeared in her debut music videos, Bepanah Pyaar and Bepanah Ishq, alongside Sharad Malhotra.

-Recent work (2022–present)
+Recent work: Turned producer (2022–present)

 In 2022, Chandna debuted as a host, on Hunarbaaz replacing Bharti Singh and then she appeared in the music video, Ho Gaya Hai Pyaar alongside Arjun Bijlani.
 From 2022 to 2023, she played a single mother, Manmeet Shergill Yadav opposite Dheeraj Dhoopar in Sherdil Shergill.

 In 2024, Chandna made her web debut with Rakshak - India's Braves: Chapter 2, playing an army officer's wife Alka Singh opposite Barun Sobti.
 Archika Khurana of The Times of India noted, "Surbhi Chandna is decent in her limited screen time."

+In 2026, Chandna launched her own production house, Feel Good Studios and music label, Feel Good Originals with her husband Karan Sharma.
+They co-produced Ishk Dum Aur Idli Rasam with Ekta Kapoor's Balaji Telefilms for Balaji YouTube channel.

 Personal life

 Chandna and entrepreneur Karan Sharma were in a relationship, since 2010.
 After dating for 13 years, the couple got married on 2 March 2024 in a traditional Hindu wedding ceremony in Jaipur.